Maggi Hambling War Requiem & Aftermath

 Open Tue – Sun, 12.00 – 18.00

-From 4 March to 31 May 2015, the Cultural Institute at King’s College London will present War Requiem & Aftermath, a survey of the recent work of British artist Maggi Hambling, encompassing painting, sculpture, installation and film.
+The exhibition War Requiem & Aftermath, held in the Inigo Rooms from March-May 2015, was a survey of new and recent work by British artist Maggi Hambling, encompassing painting, sculpture, installation and film.

-During the exhibition, Hambling will be working with a number of academics across King’s College London, whose work in facial reconstruction and Post-Traumatic Stress Disorder (PTSD) have real resonance in her work.
-These collaborations will form the basis for a series of talks, debates and events, details of which can be found here.
+During the exhibition, Hambling worked with a number of academics across King’s College London, whose work in facial reconstruction and Post-Traumatic Stress Disorder (PTSD) has real resonance in her art.
+These collaborations formed the basis for a series of talks, debates and events (see Events Programme on the right).